Before the Appeal

-The Worker Advisor Office is a branch of the Manitoba Labour & Regulatory Services and is independent of the WCB.
+The Worker Advisor Office is a program of the Government of Manitoba.
+It is independent of the WCB.
 Worker advisors are knowledgeable about the compensation system and can help you with the appeal process.
 The services of a worker advisor are available free of charge.
-More information on worker advisors is available by contacting the Worker Advisor Office in your area.
+More information on worker advisors is available by contacting the Worker Advisor Office.

 606-401 York Avenue

 If you are an employer, you may represent yourself in an appeal.
-You may also choose to be represented by a lawyer or any other person.
+You may also choose to be represented by a lawyer of any other person.

 The Employer Advisor Office is a program of the Government of Manitoba to support employers in the workers compensation system.
 The Employer Advisor Office offers free advice and assistance to help employers navigate processes, policies and decisions of the Workers Compensation Board.
 The Employer Advisor Office is available to discuss your options if you disagree with a decision of the WCB and to guide you in the appeal process.
 For more information or to contact the Employer Advisor Office: